-- 4.14 Some features such as tree lines or boundary hedges however are shared by several gardens.
+- 4.11 Every garden has a part to play in supporting biodiversity.
+The Plan area contains certain unique characteristics: an important number of veteran trees, wet areas and ponds and the large number of forest-type trees interspersed in large gardens. - 4.12 Some features such as tree lines or boundary hedges however are shared by several gardens.
 Many wildlife species need to be able to travel to reach other areas of habitat for food or refuge or to balance their population.
-Ecological corridors and stepping stones are defined in the government white paper Biodiversity 2020:A strategy for England's wildlife and ecosystem services, page 18, as areas "enabling species to move between core areas.
+Ecological corridors and stepping stones are defined in the government white paper Biodiversity 2020: A strategy for England's wildlife and ecosystem services, page 18, as areas "enabling species to move between core areas.
 These can be made up of a number of small sites acting as 'stepping stones' or a mosaic of habitats that allows species to move and supports ecosystem functions."
 To ensure that such networks are maintained, protected and promoted, those submitting development proposals may be required to carry out ecological appraisals and species surveys.
-Camden Planning Guidance Biodiversity provides guidance as to when these should be undertaken and what they should comprise. - 4.15 Tree canopy lines, veteran trees, ancient hedgerows and our network of green spaces form an important habitat for birds, bats and other species. - 4.16 Some of the biodiversity corridors are also historic tree lines.
+Camden Planning Guidance Biodiversity provides guidance as to when these should be undertaken and what they should comprise. - 4.13 Tree canopy lines, veteran trees, ancient hedgerows and our network of green spaces form an important habitat for birds, bats and other species. - 4.14 Some of the biodiversity corridors are also historic tree lines.
 The Plan identifies six historic tree lines that appear on the 1866 Ordnance Survey Map (see Map 5 above and Appendix 4 for further information).
 These tree lines support tall trees of the type mentioned in 4.11, which will become the veteran trees of the future.
-Veteran trees are of particular ecological value, supporting a wide range fauna and fungi, many of which depend on extended periods of continuity of this habitat.
+Veteran trees are of particular ecological value, supporting a wide range fauna and fungi, many of which depend on long time periods of continuity in their habitat.
 Trees will be considered separately and specifically in Policy NE4: Trees.